Challenge Kaiserwinkl-Walchsee

 Beginner triathlete or a seasoned swim-bike-run veteran.
 A great tri suit can be a game changer when it comes to both speed and comfort on race day.
-But with so many options out there, deciding which tri suit is best for you can be a bit of a head scratcher.
+But with so many options out there, deciding which tri suit is right for you can be a bit of a head scratcher.

 Do I really need a tri suit?